ChiaraCati/FlooData/README.md

 ## 🎢 Visualizations
-We started this phase of our project, writing down a list of questions that came helpful to describe hydrogeological disasters in Emilia Romagna, also considering the data we have collected.
+We started this phase of our project, writing down a list of questions to describe hydrogeological disasters in Emilia Romagna, also considering the data we have collected.
 Then, we analysed our mashed-up data to answer these questions, and used [Highcharts JS](https://www.highcharts.com/) to plot them in graphs and allow users to make full use of the data in our [website](https://chiaracati.github.io/Owater/).

 ### Questions